Buckingham Palace Garden: Listing designations

 The garden is Grade II* listed on the Register of Historic Parks and Gardens of special historic interest in England.
 The Waterloo Vase and the Kent Summerhouse are Grade I listed structures.
 Structures on the perimeter of the garden which are also listed at Grade I include the surrounding boundary wall; the garden entrance screen to the front right of the palace, the screen to the Ambassadors' Court to the left and the main entrance to the Ambassadors' Court on Buckingham Palace Road; the wall enclosing the royal riding school, and the riding school itself; the Royal Mews; and two flanking lodges.
-A secondary section of the mews, and four lampposts in front of the riding school are listed at Grade II.
+A secondary section of the mews, and four lamp posts in front of the riding school are listed at Grade II.